 Saskatchewan Infant Formula Program

-HIV can be transmitted from mothers and nursing parents to their children through breastfeeding.
-Even if you are on HIV medication and you have a suppressed viral load, breastfeeding is NOT recommended because there is still a risk of spreading HIV to your baby.
-This risk has been found even in those who have an undetectable viral load through a blood test.
-Switching between breastfeeding and formula feeding is also NOT recommended because this increases the risk of a baby getting HIV.
+HIV can be transmitted from mothers and lactating parents living with HIV to their children through breastfeeding.
+In Canada, it is not recommended that people living with HIV breastfeed.
+Even if you are on HIV medication and have a suppressed or undetectable viral load, breastfeeding is not recommended because there is still a risk of spreading HIV to your baby.
+Switching between breastfeeding and formula feeding (sometimes referred to as “mixed feeding”) is also not recommended and carries a higher risk of your baby getting HIV than breastfeeding alone.

-Saskatchewan’s Infant Formula Program provides free formula to all babies born to mothers and lactating parents living with HIV.
-Formula is provided free, from birth to one year of age.
-For more information about the program, click here.
+The Saskatchewan Infant Formula Program provides free formula to all babies born to eligible mothers and lactating parents living with HIV in the province.
+Formula is provided free, from birth to one year of age, and can be dispensed at most pharmacies across Saskatchewan.
+The program also provides support related to:

 Resources about formula feeding: